 Methadone side effects may be habit-forming.
 Take methadone exactly as directed.
-Do not take a larger dose, take it more often, or take it for a longer period of time or in a different way than prescribed by your doctor.
+Do not take a larger dose; take it more often, or take it for a longer period or in a different way than your doctor prescribes.
 While taking methadone, discuss with your healthcare provider your pain treatment goals, length of methadone treatment, and other ways to manage your pain.

-Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications, or has had a drug overdose, or if you have or have ever had depression or another mental illness.
-There is a greater risk that you will overuse methadone if you have or have ever had any of these conditions.
+Tell your doctor if you or anyone in your family drinks or has drunk large amounts of alcohol ever, uses or has ever used street drugs, has overused prescription medications, or has had a drug overdose, or if you have or have ever had depression or another mental illness.
+There is a greater risk that you will overuse methadone if you have had any of these conditions.
 Talk to your healthcare provider immediately and ask for guidance if you think that you have an opioid addiction or experiencing the methadone side effects listed in this article.

 What is Methadone?

-Methadone is a long-acting synthetic opioid pain killer that is often used to relieve severe pain for someone expected to need pain medication around the clock for a long time and cannot be treated with other medicines .
-This drug is also used to prevent opioid withdrawal symptoms in individuals addicted to opiate drugs and are enrolled in addiction treatment programs to stop using or continue not using the drugs.
+Methadone is a long-acting synthetic opioid painkiller often used to relieve severe pain for someone expected to need pain medication for a long time and cannot be treated with other medicines .
+This drug is also used to prevent opioid withdrawal symptoms in individuals addicted to opiate drugs and who are enrolled in addiction treatment programs to stop using or continue not using the drugs.

 How is Methadone Used?

-It is important for people with methadone prescriptions to take this medication exactly as prescribed and do not adjust their own dose without a doctor’s advice and oversight.
+People with methadone prescriptions must take this medication exactly as prescribed and do not adjust their dose without a doctor’s advice and oversight.
 It is easy to overdose on methadone due to the strength of one dose.
 Methadone and Suboxone are both opioids.
-While methadone is used to treat chronic pain and opioid addiction, Suboxone is only approved to treat opioid dependence.
+While methadone treats chronic pain and opioid addiction, Suboxone is only approved to treat opioid dependence.